emurphy/RepData_PeerAssessment1/PA1_template.md

 ##  (Other)   :55
 ```

-The histogram above shows that the shape of the distribution is similar, but with more days clustering around the mean.
+The histogram and summary above show that the shape of the distribution is similar, but with a few more days clustered around the mean.
+Imputing missing values increases the median steps per day by only 1, and without changing the mean.
+Imputing missing values does not alter the skewness of the distribution, so much as increase the steepness of the curve.

 ### Are there differences in activity patterns between weekdays and weekends?